shaunie2fly/roo-code-memory-bank/README.md

 Roo automatically handles multiple Memory Banks in your workspace!

 ### Session Management
+- ⚡ **Real-time Updates**: Memory Bank automatically stays synchronized with your work
-> 💾 Use "UMB" or "update memory bank" in chat to save context before ending sessions
+- 💾 **Manual Updates**: Use "UMB" or "update memory bank" as a fallback when:
+  - Ending a session unexpectedly
+  - Halting mid-task
+  - Recovering from connection issues
+  - Forcing a full synchronization

 ## 📖 Documentation